buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 Please see :ref:`buildspec_maintainers` on list of maintainers and breakdown of buildspecs by maintainers.

 We can also filter tests by ``type`` field in the buildspec which corresponds to the schema type.
-In this next example, we filter all tests by spack schema type by passing option ``--filter type=spack``.
+In this next example, we filter all tests by script schema type by passing option ``--filter type=script``.
 We inform buildtest to stop after build stage (``--stage=build``) for more details see :ref:`build_stage`.

-.. command-output:: buildtest build -b tutorials --filter type=spack --stage=build
+.. command-output:: buildtest build -b tutorials --filter type=script --stage=build

 .. _discover_buildspecs: